pvjagtap/ClickLight/README.md

 ## Install

+With Homebrew:

 ```bash
 brew tap aurorascharff/clicklight https://github.com/aurorascharff/ClickLight
 brew install --cask aurorascharff/clicklight/clicklight
 ```

+Homebrew installs are updated with `brew upgrade --cask clicklight`.

+Prefer not to use Homebrew?
+Download `ClickLight.zip` from [GitHub Releases](https://github.com/aurorascharff/ClickLight/releases).

 > **Manual install**
 > If you want to build ClickLight from source or iterate on it locally, use [Manual Install](docs/MANUAL_INSTALL.md).